oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 Pick `Default Vue 3`

 Wait for it to finish.
-Add the Quasar Framework.
+Add the Quasar framework.

 ```bash
 vue add quasar